 There’s a beautiful modern 5 star hotel at Vista Alegre, which overlooks the Ria de Aveiro lagoon and has both indoor and outdoor pools.
 You can now also stay in one of the old workers houses, choosing from one-bedroom to four-bedroom Apartments, Studios and Deluxe Rooms as well as the more traditional room types.
 See photos of the Vista Alegre Ílhavo Hotel and check availability

-Other reasonably priced options include the bright, modern Cale do Oiro Suites Residence, which as well as having colourful murals in the bedrooms and friendly staff, also organises the salt pan tours.
+Other reasonably priced options include the bright, modern Hotel do Mercado, which as well as having colourful murals in the bedrooms and friendly staff, also organises the salt pan tours.
 The standard room is a little small so try to get a deluxe or room with a balcony.
 See photos here.

 How to get to Aveiro